Bernardo Arévalo: Presidential transition

-The Electoral and Political Party Act restricts a political party's Secretary-General from presiding over the executive branch.
-Accordingly, on 29 November, Arévalo renounced his affiliation with Semilla and stepped down as the party's Secretary-General.
+The Electoral and Political Party Act restricts a political party's general secretary from presiding over the executive branch.
+Accordingly, on 29 November, Arévalo renounced his affiliation with Semilla and stepped down as the party's general secretary.

-On 8 January 2024, Arévalo and Vice President-elect Herrera held a press conference at the Centro Cultural Miguel Ángel Asturias to present the individuals who would serve as the Ministers in Arévalo's cabinet.
+On 8 January 2024, Arévalo and Vice President-elect Herrera held a press conference at the Centro Cultural Miguel Ángel Asturias to present the individuals who would serve as ministers in Arévalo's cabinet.
 The cabinet would have been composed of seven men and seven women.
 However, on 10 January, two days after the announcement, Anayté Guardado, Arévalo's candidate for the Ministry of Energy and Mines, declined the nomination due to controversy that arose on X when a 2018 interview of her resurfaced that showed her support for hydroelectric plants—a contributor to deforestation in Guatemala.
-Allegations would also arise about Guardado's involvement in the imprisonment of Bernardo Caal, an Indigenous rights activist.
-Ultimately, Víctor Hugo Ventura Ruiz would replace Guardado as the nominee for the Ministry.
+Allegations also arose about Guardado's involvement in the imprisonment of Bernardo Caal, an Indigenous rights activist.
+Ultimately, Víctor Hugo Ventura Ruiz replaced Guardado as the nominee for the Ministry.